ri5h46h/NikGapps_build_workflow/README.md

 ## Offcial Building Guide
 • [Offcial Guide](https://github.com/nikgapps/build)

+### Tests
+this workflow and the gapps created through it are tested by me on the devices

+vayu : A12.1,13.0

+mido : a13

 ### Contributing
 Feel free to make PRs for any changes you think this should have :)